No-Backspace-Crew/Speedrun/cookbook/CLI.md

   templates: {
-    CLIDDBQuery: { //this is the name of the template type : "copy", //we want it to copy to the clipboard credentials :  true, //we want to get credentials
+    CLIDDBQuery: { //this is the name of the template type : "copy", //we want it to copy to the clipboard creds :  true, //we want to get credentials
       //the value is set to the command line we want to run with parameterized tablename, primary key and key value the user supplies value : "aws dynamodb get-item --table-name ${tableName} --key '{\"${primaryKey}\":{\"S\":\"${bashEscape(keyValue)}\"}}'"
     }